• About

 November 8, 2016

-in Talking to Artists
+in Conversations with Artists

 One of my favorite things to do is walk around New York just checking street art from block to block.
 On my walks I’ll catch the latest murals, graffiti, stickers and wheat paste art.
 If you don’t know what wheat paste art is, wheat paste is a gel or liquid adhesive made from wheat flour or starch and water.
 That glue thats usually made in a big bucket is then used for paper artwork and then pasted on smooth walls.
 You’ve probably seen it and ya don’t even know it.
 Think Shepherd Ferry and his project Obey Giant, then theres Adam Cost, or Swoon, theres Bunny M, uhh there is also JR of the Inside Out Project.